north-dallas-developers/learn/hands-on-flexbox/index.md

 These are the resources for the Hands-On Flexbox training for the North Dallas Developers Group.

+You will find this [complete guide to flexbox helpful](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 **Activity 1** - Flexbox Part 1

 * [Raw HTML](/learn/hands-on-flexbox/part-1.html) and [Raw CSS](/learn/hands-on-flexbox/parts-1-and-2.css)